 When a prostate becomes enlarged it can lead to an impedance of the flow of urine as well as an ongoing and frequent urge to urinate.
-Some of the earliest symptoms that you might experience is a difficulty with urination, an ongoing dribbling of urine that is accidental as well as the ongoing and frequent urge to urinate over time.
-Generally, BPH treatment in Orlando does not take place until a person experiences significant symptoms that are posing issues in their lifestyle.
+Some of the earliest symptoms that you might experience is a difficulty with urination, an ongoing dribbling of urine that is accidental, as well as the ongoing and frequent urge to urinate over time.
+Generally, BPH treatment in Orlando does not take place until a person experiences significant symptoms that are posing issues with their lifestyle.

 What causes BPH?